zephyrproject-rtos/zephyr/boards/ezurio/bl654_usb/doc/bl654_usb.rst

 built in the usual way (see :ref:`build_an_application` for more details).
 The ``bl654_usb`` board cannot be used for debugging.
 The compatible BL654 DVK board can be used for development.
-Documentation can be found at the :ref:`bl654_dvk` site and :zephyr_file:`boards/lairdconnect/bl654_dvk/doc/bl654_dvk.rst`
+Documentation can be found at the :ref:`bl654_dvk` site and :zephyr_file:`boards/ezurio/bl654_dvk/doc/bl654_dvk.rst`

 Flashing
 ========

 The board supports programming using the built-in bootloader.

-The board is factory-programmed with a Laird Connectivity variation of Nordic's open bootloader from Nordic's nRF5x SDK.
+The board is factory-programmed with a Ezurio variation of Nordic's open bootloader from Nordic's nRF5x SDK.
 With this option, you'll use Nordic's `nrfutil`_ program to create firmware packages supported by this bootloader and flash them to the device.
 Make sure ``nrfutil`` is installed